beaussan/2021-2022-react-project/README.md

 ## Handout :

-Demo of the app the 23 may 2022
+Demo of the app the 10 June 2022
-Source code by mail for the 22 22h
+Source code by mail for the 09 22h